harlo/InformaFrontend/README.md

 	{
 		"_id" : "c895e95034a4a37eb73b3e691e176d0b",
 		"status" : 302,
+		"doc_id" : "b721079641a39621e08741c815467115",
-		"task_path" : "Intake.intake.doIntake",
+		"task_path" : "Image.preprocess_image.preprocessImage",
 		"task_type" : "UnveillanceTask"
 	}

 The annex channel will also send messages acknowledging the status of the connection.
 Developers can do with that what they will.
+The `_id` field is the task's ID in our database, the `doc_id` field represents the document in question (where available).

 #### Status Codes

 *	**201 (Created)** Task has been registered.
 *	**302 (Found)** Task is valid, and can start.
-*	**404 (Not Found)** Task is not registered; cannot start.
+*	**404 (Not Found)** Task is not valid; cannot start.
 *	**200 (OK)** Task completed; finishing.
 *	**412 (Precondition Failed)** Task failed; will finish in failed state.
 *	**205 (Reset Content)** Task persists, and will run again after the designated period.